apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

 All the fields in the `Mutation` type returns a scalar type.
+The `bookTrip` field for booking a trip, `cancelTrip` field for cancelling a trip and the `login` field for authenticating a user.

 Now, put everything together in a `src/schema.js` file.